samuel-walters/Cloud-computing-with-AWS/documentation/multi_az_deployment/CICD.md

 ![](https://www.synopsys.com/content/dam/synopsys/sig-assets/images/cicd.svg.imgo.svg)

 CI/CD is a method used to frequently deliver apps to customers by introducing automation into the stages of app development.
-It is considered as the backbone of DevOps practices and automation.
+It is considered the backbone of DevOps practices and automation.

 ## Continuous Integration